xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 to the complexity of the language or its compiler.

-The  semicolon  could  be considered an example,  but  there  are plenty of others, such as the 'THEN' in a IF-statement,  the 'DO' in a WHILE-statement,  and  even the 'PROGRAM' statement, which I came within a gnat's eyelash of leaving out  of  TINY.
+The  semicolon  could  be considered an example,  but  there  are plenty of others, such as the `THEN` in a IF-statement,  the `DO` in a WHILE-statement,  and  even the `PROGRAM` statement, which I came within a gnat's eyelash of leaving out  of  TINY.
 None of these tokens  add  much  to  the  syntax  of the language ... the compiler can figure out  what's  going on without them.
 But some